 Differentiating projects versus project-based learning will be key as the world continues to become increasingly project-based.
 If we want to see all students in high-quality PBL environments, we must provide a beacon or guidelines for what that looks like.
 Often educators share that they know the basics of PBL but that they need guidelines for how to improve their practice or craft.
 Further, high-quality PBL practices can serve as inspiration and consideration–not as a means for evaluation.

 The goal of the effort to promote high-quality PBL in classrooms is to increase the number of students mastering core academic content and deeper learning competencies: collaboration, communication, critical thinking and self-directed learning with an academic mindset.
-In addition, the Model will not only promote the importance of learning through projects, but also the value of learning how to effectively manage them, a critical 21st-century skill.
+In addition, the Framework will not only promote the importance of learning through projects, but also the value of learning how to effectively manage them, a critical 21st-century skill.

 3. Who will use the guidelines?